Become A Clinical Supervisor

 Culturally Responsive Clinical Supervision

-Counseling is a multi-faceted phenomenon that involves many variables.
-A complex variable includes the cultural background and contexts of the supervisee, client, and supervisor and how those contexts show up in these relationships.
+Counseling is a multifaceted phenomenon that involves many variables.
+A complex variable includes the cultural background and contexts of the supervisee, client, and supervisor and how those contexts manifest in these relationships.

 Group Supervision

-This type of supervision can help supervisees offer peer support with cases, discuss issues they may be having, and offer a space where the supervisees can feel supported by both the supervisor and their peers.
-Although this type of supervision can be beneficial, it can also be difficult to manage for a new supervisor.
+This type of supervision can help supervisees offer peer support with cases, discuss issues they may be having, and offer a space to feel supported by both the supervisor and their peers.
+Although this type of supervision can be beneficial, it can also be challenging for a new supervisor to manage.
 This curriculum provides the supervisor with the skills to manage group supervision effectively.

 Administrative Procedures & Responsibilities Related To Clinical Supervision